 Gotan

-Gotan is among the top coffee shops in Tribeca, and in my opinion, it’s still a bit of a hidden gem.
-Finding a seat is usually a breeze, and it’s not uncommon for people to linger for hours, thanks to the relaxed atmosphere.
+Gotan is among the top it, and in my opinion, it’s still a bit of one of those places you only hear about from locals.
+Finding a seat is usually a.
 Being one of the larger coffee shops in Tribeca, there’s ample space to spread out and get comfortable at their communal tables.

 While you’re there, you can enjoy seasonal snacks to keep you satisfied, along with some of the best coffee in Tribeca.
 With a commitment to quality, Gotan serves Counter Culture Coffee, a company known for publishing annual sustainability reports, showcasing dedication both in their kitchen and partnerships.